KJOE

 KJOE (106.1 FM) is a radio station in Slayton, Minnesota, United States, broadcasting a country music format.
 The station serves the Pipestone and Worthington areas, with rimshot coverage in the Marshall area.
-The station is currently owned by Collin Christensen and Carmen Christensen, through licensee Christensen Broadcasting, LLC.
+The station is owned by Collin Christensen and Carmen Christensen, through licensee Christensen Broadcasting, LLC.
+The station is carries local sports coverage, providing live broadcasts for Murray County Central (MCC) athletics and regional high school tournaments.